Saurabh2798/Data-Science/README.md

     - Text Summarization performed using TextRank, LsaSummarizer, LuhnSummarizer, EdmundsonSummarizer

 ### 5. [Q-A bot](https://github.com/Saurabh2798/Q-A-bot)
-    A simple Question answering bot trained on a subset of the Facebook babi dataset.
+    A Question answering bot that can answer questions based on a story given to it.
+It is trained using the [end-to-end memory network](https://arxiv.org/abs/1503.08895) on a subset of the Facebook babi dataset.

     >>> my_story = "John left the kitchen .
 Sandra dropped the football in the garden ."
     >>> my_question = "Is the football in the garden ?"